airyou-code/bitget-api-python/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or pull requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/airyou-code/bitget-api-python).

+Please note that this is a beta release, and we welcome your feedback and contributions.
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/airyou-code/bitget-api-python/issues) on our GitHub repository.

+Thank you for using the BitGet API Python client library!